gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 So do it correctly, we need to maintain a set of our own goroutines.
 Since `runtime.newproc1` returns a pointer to a newly allocated goroutine object, we can use this as a 'goroutine id'.
 This is accessible in `arg1` in DTrace (this depends on the system we are running our D script on.
 The Go ABI is documented but differs between systems and so it requires a bit of trial and error in DTrace to know which `argN` contains the information we need).

 Then, in `runtime.gdestroy`, we only react to our own goroutines being destroyed.
-There, `arg0`
+There, `arg0` contains the goroutine id/pointer being destroyed:

 ```dtrace
 pid$target::main.main:entry